 Please use the standard abbreviation of a journal's name according to the ISSN List of Title Word Abbreviations: http://images.webofknowledge.com/images/help/WOS/A_abrvjt.html.
 If you are unsure, please use the full journal title.

-Submit the text in the following order: Title page (with both the English and Italian article titles, authors' names and addresses, telephone, fax and e-mail of the corresponding author).
+Submit the text in the following order: Title page (article title, authors' names and addresses, telephone, fax and e-mail of the corresponding author).
 Starting from the second page (abstract, key words, text, acknowledgements, references, figure captions, and tables).

 Authors must observe a correct usage of stratigraphic terminology, avoiding the citation of incorrect or abandoned stratigraphic names.
 Web sites and publications such as the International Chronostratigraphic Chart, the International Stratigraphic Guide, the Italian Stratigraphic Guide, and the Catalogue of the Italian geological formations, are recommended as initial sources of stratigraphic information.